Domains

 What is a domain name?

-An easy-to-understand explanation of what a domain name is, why it matters, how it works and best practices to consider when choosing the right one for your business.
+An easy-to-understand explanation of what a domain name is, how it works and how it’s structured.

 A domain name is your website’s address on the internet.
 It’s what people type into their browser to find your online presence.
-Think of it as your digital street address, guiding visitors directly to your virtual doorstep.
+It functions as a human-readable address that helps people locate a website.

 Domain names play a crucial role in accessing websites.
 They translate the complex numerical IP addresses that computers use into human-friendly text, making it easy for people to find and remember your site.